KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ##          row          col        yield
     ##            0            0            2

-Imputation using bagging of decision trees.
+Imputation using the bagging technique of decision trees.

 ``` r
 set.seed(123)